 Harvey V. Fineberg Chair for Democracy Studies Interim President

 Thomas Carothers is interim president of the Carnegie Endowment for International Peace.
 He is a leading authority on international support for democracy, human rights, governance, the rule of law, and civil society.

 Evan A. Feigenbaum is vice president for studies at the Carnegie Endowment for International Peace, where he oversees research in Washington, Beijing, and New Delhi on a dynamic region encompassing both East Asia and South Asia.

-Resident Scholar Carnegie–Tsinghua Center for Global Policy
+Maurice R. Greenberg Director’s Chair Carnegie–Tsinghua Center for Global Policy

 Deputy Director Carnegie–Tsinghua Center for Global Policy

-Tang Xiaoyang is a resident scholar and the deputy director of the Carnegie–Tsinghua Center for Global Policy and an associate professor in the Department of International Relations at Tsinghua University.
-His research interests include political philosophy, China’s modernization process, and China’s engagement in Africa.
+Tang Xiaoyang is a resident scholar and the deputy director of the Carnegie–Tsinghua Center for Global Policy and the vice chair and a professor in the Department of International Relations at Tsinghua University.
+His research interests include political philosophy, global modernization processes, and China’s engagement with developing countries.